Requirement to take "all" reasonable steps to prevent sexual harassment

 - The government's impact assessment states that the options of including other forms of harassment "will be kept under review".

-- To qualify as a protected disclosure, a worker must still reasonably believe that they are acting in the public interest and that the disclosure tends to show a past, present or likely future relevant failure relating to sexual harassment.
+- To qualify as a protected disclosure, a worker must still satisfy both the public interest test and that the disclosure falls within the now extended categories of relevant failure (including sexual harassment).
 Where the disclosure qualifies, the individual will be protected from suffering a detriment or dismissal as a result of making the disclosure.

 The ERA makes a NDA void in so far as it prevents workers from making disclosures relating to "relevant" harassment and discrimination Restrictions will not apply to an "excepted agreement".